rinogodson/bond-o-meter/Algorithm.md

-# The Algorithm of Love-o-Meter
+# The Algorithm of Bond-o-Meter

 This is a playful method that estimates the romantic compatibility between 2 individuals based on their names.
 This method is intended for entertainment and should not be taken as a serious measure of compatibility.
 It is kinda like FLAMES but more advanced.
 Let's see the different steps of the algo: